Michael D. Fascitelli: Charitable work and political contributions

 Fascitelli was the recipient of the 2012 Child Advocacy Award for his transformative philanthropic contributions to the cause of children's mental health and the establishment of the Child Mind Institute.

 From the Greater New York Councils Boy Scouts of America he received the Good Scout Award and the James E. West Fellowship Award in 1997 and he received the Silver Beaver Award in 2003.
 Fascitelli was one of the recipients of CPE's Executive of the Year award in November 2012.
 He was also the recipient of the Best Present Award in January 2013.
 In 2008, he received the Business Statesman of the Year award from The Harvard Business School Club of New York.

 Fascitelli is a large donor to Republican campaigns.
 In 2016, he fundraised and gave thousands to Donald Trump.

 Personal life

 Fascitelli is married to Elizabeth Fascitelli (née Cogan), a partner at Goldman Sachs, and has three sons Nick, 24, Matthew, 23, and Jack, 20.

+Fascitelli was among the notable victims of wine fraud perpetrated by Rudy Kurniawan, a convicted wine counterfeiter.
+As reported in a 2014 'Wine Spectator' Fascitelli was targeted in a 2008 scheme in which Kurniawan attempted to sell him two wine collections for $30 million, later revealed to be counterfeit.
+This incident highlighted the vulnerabilities even experienced collectors face in the high-end wine market.
+Fascitelli's experience brought attention to the broader issue of wine fraud, which has impacted numerous collectors and institutions worldwide.